 - DC Apparatus

 In spark test, AC or DC apparatus is connected with a broom.
-The surface of the reactor having a glass lining is brushed using that broom.
-If a defect or damage part comes in contact with the broom, it generates a spark as the damaged part exposes MS or CS material.
+The surface of the reactor which has a glass lining is brushed using a broom.
+If a defect or damaged part comes in contact with the broom, it generates a spark as the damaged part exposes MS or CS material.

 As the spark is generated, we can mark those locations as damaged parts.
-In this way, damages, defects, or peeled off place of glass lining are detected.
+In this way, damages, defects, or peeled-off places of glass lining are detected.